openhealthcare/opal/doc/docs/guides/discoverable.md

 Django apps in our application, and look for a module named `myfeature.py`.
 The `list()` method then returns any subclasses of `MyFeature`.

-### Slugs and Getting Subclasses
+### Slugs and Display Names

+We often want to define human and machine readable strings to name our features.
+Display names are intended for people - feel free to include spaces, numbers and puctuation.
+Slugs are intended for machines - so no spaces, numbers, hypens, periods or other punctuation.
+By default, if there is a display name and no explicit slug, we wil 'slugify' the display name.

+    class MyNameFeature(MyFeature):
+        display_name = 'Hello World'

+    print MyNameFeature.get_slug()
+    # 'hello_world'

+    class MySlugFeature(MyFeature):
+        slug = 'this_is_a_slug'

+    print MySlugFeature.get_slug()
+    # 'this_is_a_slug'

+### Retrieving Subclasses

-Once we define a `name` attribute on sublasses of our feature, we can then fetch them via the `get()` api.
+Once we define a `display_name` or `slug` for sublasses of our feature, we can then fetch them via the `get()` api.

-    class RedFeature(MyFeature): pass
+    class RedFeature(MyFeature):
+        slug = 'red_feature'

     MyFeature.get('red_feature') # -> RedFeature